vitor-w/NLW_03/README.md

 English

-I added a new feature that shows a preview of the institutional cares homes on the left-up-corner of the screen.
+I added a new feature that shows a preview of the institutional cares homes on the right-up-corner of the screen.

 Unfortunately I couldn't make it in time, but that is what I did